andrewcargill/johans_eco_timber/README.md

 [![Watch the video](readme_media/video_thumbnail.png)](https://youtu.be/HH_DNE370Mw)

 ### The company
 This is based on a real-life company in the North of Sweden.
-For these small sawmills it is currently hard for them to connect with customers, without having a custom made website and backend.
-Often enquires and communications are done via Facebook or some-kind of primitive local online market place.
+For small timber producers it is currently hard for them to connect with customers, without having a custom made website and backend.
+Commonly enquires and communications are done via Facebook or some-kind of primitive local online market place.

 ### Knowing the customer
 I spoke with a number of people that worked with wood.
 Daniel and Niklas stood out as the kind of people that would use a custom milled timber company.

 There results are below, with keywords highlighted in red text.